We are a very active part of the UVA Global Network and put on several events throughout the year with a focus on:

 University of Virginia links:

-For more information, please contact Meggie Lam Chopade, Associate Director for Alumni and Parent Engagement, at firstname.lastname@example.org.
+For more information, please contact Meggie Lam Chopade, Associate Director in University Advancement's Office of Engagement, at firstname.lastname@example.org.